noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 - centralized ops/IT dashboard & remediation task management for cloud resources
 - view, investigate, and resolve operational issues related to resources on AWS, multicloud and hybrid environments using the Systems Manager console or via the Systems Manager OpsCenter APIs.
-- aggregates and stadardizes opsItems across services
+- aggregates and stadardizes opsItems rules across services

 #### opsItems